zautumnz/cozy/README.md

 The core primitives are:

 * `delete` Deletes a hash-key.
+* `import` imports another cozy file as a module.
 * `int` convert the given float/string to an integer.
 * `keys` Return the keys of the specified array.
 * `len` Yield the length of builtin containers.
 * `match` Regular-expression matching.
+* `print` Write values to STDOUT with newlines.
+* `printf` Write values to STDOUT, via a format-string.
 * `push` push an elements into the array.
-* `print` Write literal value of objects to STDOUT.
-* `printf` Write values to STDOUT, via a format-string.
 * `set` insert key value pair into the map.
 * `sprintf` Create strings, via a format-string.
 * `string` convert the given item to a string.
 * `type` returns the type of a variable.

 Many more functions are defined in the stdlib.
-See that file for details because it's always growing.
+See that directory for details because it's always growing.